sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/FeaturesApi.md

 | **200** | Quant table row for this feature |  -  |

-## getSiriusFragTree
+## getSiriusFragTreeInternal

-> String getSiriusFragTree(projectId, alignedFeatureId, formulaId)
+> String getSiriusFragTreeInternal(projectId, alignedFeatureId, formulaId)

 INTERNAL: This is an internal api endpoint and not part of the official public API.
 It might be changed or removed at any time